KongXinSAMA/ShadowRecommendation/README.md

 * pytorch == 1.13.0
 # Getting Started
 The construction of the dataset is described in ```build_dataset.ipynb```.
 The synthetic data code is in ```sim.py```.
 Pre-training weights for Coat and KuaiRand have been uploaded. run ```SDR.py --dataset coat --test``` to test model.
+If you want to train the model manually
 **Step 1:** Run ```SVC.py --dataset coat --tune``` for grid search and run ```SVC.py --dataset coat``` to generate shadow variables for dataset.
 **Step 2:** Run ```EstimateShadowDensity.py --dataset coat --tune``` for grid search and run ```EstimateShadowDensity.py --dataset coat``` to train the density estimation model.
 **Step 3:** Adjust the parameters of the dataset in ```Argparser.py```, mainly ```u_shadow_dim, dense_layer_dim, dense_layer_num```.